Children may rapidly go from being excited, happy, and active to being depressed, withdrawn, and sluggish or full of rage and violent.

 Bipolar disorder is rare in children.
 In the past, bipolar disorder was often diagnosed when young children (aged 4 to 11 years) became intensely irritable many times a day.
 Such children are now thought to have a disruptive mood dysregulation disorder instead.

 Bipolar disorder typically begins during mid-adolescence or early adulthood.
 Bipolar disorder in adolescents is similar to bipolar disorder in adults.

 The cause is unknown, but a tendency to develop bipolar disorder can be inherited.
-Chemical abnormalities in the brain may be involved.
+Chemical and anatomic abnormalities in the brain may be involved.
 In children with the disorder, stress may trigger an episode.
 Also, certain other disorders, such as overactive thyroid gland or attention-deficit/hyperactivity disorder (ADHD), can cause some similar symptoms.
 Certain drugs and toxins in the environment (such as lead) can cause similar symptoms.